civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 2. How many votes were cast for Rep. Erik Paulsen?

-3. What were the names of the ten congress members who received the most votes and how many votes did each receive?
+3. What were the names of the eight congress members who received the most votes and how many votes did each receive?

-4. What were the names of the ten congress members who received the smallest number of votes and how many votes did each receive?
+4. What were the names of the congress members who received less than ten votes and how many votes did each receive?

 5.